Alleviate Bruxism with a Night Guard

 Your Personalized Treatment With Dr. Villalobos

-To receive your personalized night guard, you’ll visit our Jupiter office for a consultation where Dr. Villalobos will take impressions of your teeth.
-This ensures that your oral appliance fits perfectly and comfortably in your mouth.
-Your night guard is made from durable material that’s designed to last up to 10 years if properly cared for.
+At our Jupiter dental office, Dr. Al Villalobos will create an individual treatment plan to help relieve your nighttime bruxism.
+During your consultation, Dr. Villalobos will take impressions of your teeth to create a customized night guard that fits perfectly and comfortably in your mouth.
+The durable material is designed to last up to 10 years if properly cared for.

 Alternative Solutions for Bruxism

-In addition to a night guard, Dr. Villalobos may also recommend other ways to help alleviate your stress and stop you from grinding your teeth.
-Ceratin lifestyle changes and treatment methods you can try include:
+In addition to a night guard, Dr. Villalobos may recommend lifestyle changes and treatment methods to alleviate stress and stop teeth grinding.
+These may include:

 - Relaxing your mouth